zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 ## Step 2: Design a proof of concept solution

-- Check in with your tables to ensure that they are transitioning from step to step on time.
+- Check-in with your tables to ensure that they are transitioning from step to step on time.

 - Provide some feedback on their responses to the business needs and design.